Determining Market Readiness of Finished Cattle

 Brisket:

 This is another common area to evaluate for finishing.
-Brisket fat is deposited in the hanging sac of skin at the front of the animal, between the front legs.
-Depending on the genetics of the animal, the fat deposit can be different sizes.
-Animals more prone to laying down fat will have a brisket the size of a cantaloupe, while those animals less prone to laying down fat will have one the size of a grapefruit.
-Knowing what the finish of the breed you are working with looks like will help to make the determination of readiness and will help prevent calling an animal finished that isn't, or over finishing an animal by mistake.
-That said, if there isn't enough fat deposited in this region, the skin sac will be pointed rather than rounded and not as distended.
+Brisket fat is deposited in the hanging sac of skin between the front legs.
+Depending on the genetics of the animal, the fat deposit can vary in volume.
+Animals more prone to laying down fat will have a brisket the size of a cantaloupe, while those animals less prone to fat deposition may have one the size of a grapefruit.
+If there isn't enough fat deposited in this region, the skin sac will be pointed rather than rounded and not as distended.
+Knowing what the finish of the breed you are working with looks like will help you make the determination of readiness, prevent calling an animal finished that isn't, or over-finishing an animal by mistake.

 Ribs:

 The definition of the ribs is another way to determine finish.
-An appropriate amount of fleshing and fat over the ribs feels equivalent to the back of your hand; you should be just able to feel the individual ribs, but there should be a good cover of fat.
-Unfinished animals will feel akin to the backs of your fingers, where each rib can be easily distinguished.
+An appropriate amount of fleshing and fat over the ribs feels equivalent to the back of your hand; you should be just able to feel the individual ribs, though there should be a good cover of fat.
 From a distance, the individual ribs should either be just barely or not visible.
 The visibility of the ribs will depend on individual genetics and gender of the animal.
+However, unfinished animals will feel akin to the backs of your fingers, where each rib can be easily distinguished

-Another area that can be evaluated while looking at the ribs are the hooks and pins.
-If they are prominent and bony, then there is not sufficient fat under the skin to indicate appropriate finishing.
+Other bony structures that can be evaluated while looking at the ribs are the hooks and pins.
+If they are prominent, then there is not sufficient fat under the skin.
 These areas will be more rounded on a fattier animal.

 Flank:

 This is the area between each hind leg and the belly.
-As the animal accumulates fat, the skin pocket here will as well, and it'll drop away from the body, creating a loose flap.
+As the animal accumulates fat, the skin pocket here will as well.
+It'll drop away from the body, creating a loose flap.
 The extra fat also makes this fold of skin thicker.
 This area is not considered finished if it feels thin, is pulled up close to the body, and is angular in appearance.

 Width of Stance:

-As an animal accumulates fat, its legs will naturally spread apart to accommodate the extra volume.
-This will vary widely from animal to animal, so monitoring the width of stance over time can be helpful.
+As an animal accumulates fat, its legs will naturally spread apart to accommodate the wider girth of the abdomen.
+The exact distance will vary widely from animal to animal, so monitoring the width of stance over time can be helpful.
 Care should be taken to not confuse a widening due to fat and a widening due to the accumulation of muscle.

 Dewclaws: